The Banker (The Office): Reception

 In its original American broadcast, "The Banker" was viewed by an estimated 7.29 million households, with a 3.7 rating/9 share in the 18–49 demographic falling 12% from the last episode.

 Dan Phillips of IGN said the episode was "Passable" and gave it a 6.5/10 saying that "If you're a fan of the show, you'll no doubt find it at least somewhat charming and entertaining to re-watch many of the show's funnier moments in rapid succession.
 I know I did.
 In the end, though, the biggest shortcoming of 'The Banker' isn't simply that it's a cheap clip show, but that it's not even an inspired take on the clip show."
 Steve Heisler of The A.V.
 Club gave the episode a C+ saying that "'The Banker' was hardly an episode at all, but rather a clip show.
 Why does The Office need a clip show now?
 Are ratings really that low?
 Perhaps after six seasons and amidst the most rock-solid Thursday comedy line-up in years, people have simply forgotten what's been happening in Scranton and needed a refresher.
 Whatever.
 I'll take an Office clip show over almost anything on CBS any day, even though I still think it's a cop-out.
 (See what I did there?)"
-The episode was also voted as the worst episode of season 6 on Office Tally.